kpa28-git/KAR/README.md

 Clone it and watch this bad boy go.

 ## TODO:
+* Get global theming settings from my directory of base16 files
 * replace dmenu with rofi
 	* rofi buku+qutebrowser integration
 * test out leftwm as wm